 TLDR MSC-CM cream speeds up burn wound healing better than the control treatment.

-This study investigated the role of epidermal growth factor (EGF) in the regeneration of burn wounds in 48 Wistar rats treated with mesenchymal stem cell-conditioned medium (MSC-CM) cream.
-The presence and distribution of EGF were analyzed over 30 days.
-EGF was detected with dense intensity in hair follicles by day 2 and in the epidermis by day 5 in the MSC-CM group, with increased intensity by day 10.
-The MSC-CM group showed faster wound closure, higher collagen fiber density, and quicker epidermal re-epithelialization compared to the control group treated with Bioplacenton®.
-This suggests that MSC-CM cream enhanced the burn wound healing process more effectively than the control treatment.
+The study investigated the role of epidermal growth factor (EGF) in the regeneration of burn wounds in rats treated with mesenchymal stem cell-conditioned medium (MSC-CM) cream.
+Forty-eight 2-month-old Wistar rats were divided into two groups: one treated with Bioplacenton® and the other with MSC-CM cream.
+EGF immunoreactivity was detected with dense intensity in the hair follicles by day 2 and in the epidermis by day 5 in the MSC-CM group, with increased intensity by day 10.
+The MSC-CM group showed accelerated wound closure, higher collagen fiber density, and faster re-epithelialization compared to the control group, indicating that MSC-CM cream enhanced the skin regeneration process.

 Discuss this study in the Community →